Belgium World Cup Fixtures, Squad, Group, Guide - World Soccer

 Will Radja Nainggolan return?

+No is the simple answer here.
 Martinez has never had a smooth relationship with Nainggolan, who offers a physicality that’s lacking in Belgium’s midfield.
-After injury forced him out of recent friendlies against Japan and Mexico, Nainggolan has little time to convince Martinez that he is needed.
+After injury forced him out of recent friendlies against Japan and Mexico, Nainggolan had little time to convince Martinez that he is needed.
+As a result, Nainggolan has been omitted from the squad.

 Will Kevin De Bruyne shine on the world stage?